Last updated on

 |Nevada||New Mexico||North Carolina||North Dakota|

-Nebraska honors or recognizes the following states’ concealed carry permits
+Nebraska honors or recognizes the following states’ and territories concealed carry permits